What is it, that sets us apart?

 A creative process seldom resembles a straight line, it is a dynamic process rather like an organic, dynamic movement.

-• 75 Years of Radio Bremen
+• 75 Years of North Rhine-Westphalia

 The name of our company states our agenda.
 The Middle High German term »gewerk« was first noted in the 13th century.
 Our company’s founders found the term very appealing because it aptly described their conceptual, interdisciplinary design approach, when they founded the company in 1993 – perhaps today even more so:

 • describing a unit working together with other units